JeddahMakkah vs Makkah

 2) Once you complete the online application and make a full payment, you are registered to the programme.

-The deadline for applications for non GCC residents requiring visas tbc
+The deadline for applications for non GCC residents requiring visas is: TBC

-Applications deadline for residents of the GCC are due tbc
+Applications for residents of the GCC are due TBC

 Please note applicants should check their visa entry status into Saudi Arabia.
 All applicants must notify the AA of their travel arrangements upon applying for the visiting school, in order to arrange visa issuance with the Ministry of Interior.
 Students requiring visas should not delay their applications after 19th February, to avoid delays.